The Greenland Fishery House

 The Building continued to deteriorate, but only first-aid repairs were carried out, (although whilst empty it was listed as an Ancient Monument).
 At the end of the war negotiations were carried out between the interested parties, as a result of which the building was restored.
 The southern part, as a house, and the northern as an office.

-In 1997 the entire property was transferred from the Norwich Archaeological Trust to the King’s Lynn Preservation Trust It is now a listed Grade 11*.
+In 1997 the entire property was transferred from the Norwich Archaeological Trust to the King’s Lynn Preservation Trust.
+It is now a listed Grade II*.
 It is one of very few in Norfolk to have survived with so little alteration.
-It lies symmetrically each side of a central passage leading to a yard and remains Substantially complete, strengthened by the insertion of iron girders and by the very large chimney stacks which occupy both northern and southern walls.
-Construction is of brick and timber framing, the front wall (33feet in length) being jetted at both first and second floor levels and having moulded coverings to the joist ends.
+It lies symmetrically each side of a central passage leading to a yard and remains substantially complete, strengthened by the insertion of iron girders and by the very large chimney stacks which occupy both northern and southern walls.
+Construction is of brick and timber framing, the front wall (33feet in length) being jettied at both first and second floor levels and having moulded coverings to the joist ends.
 The trussed roof is similar to that at 30-32 Bridge Street.
-There arc brick cellars under the street frontage.
+There are brick cellars under the street frontage.